ITTBZ/thing-of-iot/README.md

 ```

 3. Build docker image:

 ```
 ./gradlew bootBuildImage --imageName=weatherapp
 ```

 4. Run the docker image:

 ```
 docker run -d -p 80:8080 weatherapp
 ```

 5. To enable SSL, head over to the DNS section on your [Cloudflare dashboard](https://dash.cloudflare.com/) and create a proxied A record.
 Make sure to have your domain's SSL/TLS settings on `Flexible`.

 #### **ioTkit**

 1. Connect your board to your device.
 2. Head over to the `client` directory within the repo.
 And open mbedStudio.
 3. Install the libraries.
-4. Replace the placeholders (including the <>) with your Wi-Fi credentials and the mqtt gateway uri in `mbed_app.json`, as mentioned:
+4. Replace the placeholders (including the <>) with your Wi-Fi credentials and the mqtt gateway host (and port if you are not using the default port 1883) in `mbed_app.json`, as mentioned:

 ```json
 "wifi-ssid": {
   "help": "WiFi SSID",